 - Brand tracking with N=7000 13 to 39-year-old millennials every month,

 any of those project samples may be online research, and each of those may be different sampling methodologies.
-A panel provider you work with can address how they design and build sample frames for your specific research.
+The panel provider you work with should address how they design and build sample frames for your specific research.

 Use this Sample Size Calculator to Estimate Your Sample Size

 - Population total: Give the number of people that your survey results will be representing.
 This is not your sample size but the entire population you are trying to represent.
 Examples would be: The State of California (39.51 million) or Pacifc Gas & Electic (PG&E) customers (16 million).
 Enter your target population total.